 - Parents are permitted to take photographs of their own children.
 Inclusion of other children should be incidental or restricted to team photographs; otherwise, photographs of other pupils should not be taken without the prior agreement of the child's/children's parents. - All images are strictly for personal and family use only and must not be placed in the public domain.
 This includes publication on the internet: for example, on sites such as YouTube and on social networking sites such as Facebook unless in access restricted areas.
-Any parent or pupil who is concerned about images that have been uploaded into a public domain should seek the cooperation of the person who uploaded the item, or make use of the website's facility to flag inappropriate content; if this fails to resolve the matter, the School should be informed. - Photographs and recordings during services in Chapel are not permitted.
+Any parent or pupil who is concerned about images that have been uploaded into a public domain should seek the cooperation of the person who uploaded the item or make use of the website's facility to flag inappropriate content; if this fails to resolve the matter, the School should be informed. - Photographs and recordings during services in Chapel are not permitted.
 However, the Marketing Team may record certain services for archival and promotional purposes. - Recording of concerts by parents is not allowed.
-However, the Music department will record certain performances for archive purposes and a copy of these will be available to parents on request. - The rights of individuals must be respected and child protection ensured at all times. - Parents must be mindful of the need to use their cameras and recording devices with consideration and courtesy for others. - Flash photography can disturb others in the audience or cause distress for those with medical conditions, and should therefore not be used. - Commercial copyright issues may prevent the School from permitting the filming or recording of certain events such as plays and concerts.
-If that is the case, the audience will be informed that there must be no infringement of copyright. - The School reserves the right to upload recordings and photographs into the public domain for promotional purposes. - Parents are asked to refer to the School's Terms and Conditions which gives consent to the School to obtain and use photographs and/or images of pupils for promotional, press and educational purposes
+However, the Music department will record certain performances for archive purposes and a copy of these will be available to parents on request. - The rights of individuals must be respected, and child protection ensured at all times. - Parents must be mindful of the need to use their cameras and recording devices with consideration and courtesy for others. - Flash photography can disturb others in the audience or cause distress for those with medical conditions, and should therefore not be used. - Commercial copyright issues may prevent the School from permitting the filming or recording of certain events such as plays and concerts.
+If that is the case, the audience will be informed that there must be no infringement of copyright. - The School reserves the right to upload recordings and photographs into the public domain for promotional purposes. - Parents are asked to refer to the School's Terms and Conditions and the form which gives consent to the School to obtain and use photographs and/or images of pupils for promotional, press and educational purposes - It will always be possible for parents to contact the School to request removal of images or videos from our marketing materials and/or social media.